Get your

 Whether you’ve always felt different from others, recently started exploring neurodivergence online, or are deep into late-night Google searches about masking and sensory overload—you are not alone.
 Many adults come to autism testing later in life, especially those who’ve learned to blend in, overcompensate, or put everyone else’s needs ahead of their own.

-I specialize in autism assessments for adults, through a neurodiversity-affirming and gender-informed lens.
-My training and experience have focused on understanding how autism often shows up differently in women, nonbinary, and high-masking adults.
-My evaluations are designed to bring understanding and relief, not judgment or labels.
+I specialize in autism assessments for adults through a neurodiversity-affirming and gender-informed lens.
+My training and experience focus on how autism often shows up differently in women, nonbinary individuals, and high-masking adults.
+My evaluations are designed to bring understanding and relief—not judgment or labels.

 If you’re wondering whether autism is part of your story, I’m here to help you find clarity.